jiaohehu/NPreview/DOC-preview-math.md

   on LATEX yet because there is no suitable font found to show this glyph.

+- The \lfloor and \rfloor symbol cannot appear by itself in a LATEX document.
+It must be part of a \left \right expression such as \left\lfloor ... \right\rfloor.
+It is OK to have them appear in a CONTEX.
+Thus, ensure to use \left\lfloor and \right\rfloor when writing MD document, otherwise it might not appear in a PDF processed by LATEX.

 ## The equation numbering

 Equation numbering is done using a MATH block and specify